MichelleGri/la-boulangerie/README.md

 ### Layout

-* The layout of the site was designed with careful consideration to symmetry and spacing between all elements.
+* Layout of the site was designed with careful consideration to symmetry and spacing between all elements.
 The site follows symmetrical values of between 1 to 4 columns, depending on the device it is being viewed on.

 * The max-width for the entire site is set to 1500 pixels.
 This is to ensure the it displays well on larger screen sizes.

-* Media queries have been applied at different screen-width break-points to ensure the website is responsive.
-The break-points have been set at points where the website layout begins to distort.
-DevTools has been used to determine the break-points.
+* Media queries have been applied at different screen-width break-points to ensure responsiveness.
+DevTools has been used to determine the break-points, which are set at points where the layout begins to distort.
 Elements on each page are stacked on top of each other as the screen width decreases.

 #### Wireframes